952-884-1868

 Minneapolis, MN 55437

-To help us reduce lobby congestion, minimize the spread of infectious diseases, and create a calmer environment for our patients, we kindly ask that you check in from the parking lot by calling or texting us before entering the building with you pet.
+To help us reduce lobby congestion, minimize the spread of infectious diseases, and create a calmer environment for our patients, we kindly ask that you check in from the parking lot by calling or texting us before entering the building with your pet.

 Office Hours